yuyuichiu/web-scrape-playground/README.md

-# web-scrape-playground
+# Web Scraping

-Me playing with web scraping
+Testing the power of web scraping to prepare for my future project ideas

+I will try cheerio and puppeteer as methods of web scraping